Taramani (film): Plot

 Althea Johnson is a young, Anglo Indian single mother working for the corporate sector in Chennai.
 One rainy evening, she takes shelter under an abandoned bus stop alongside a rugged young man, Prabhunath.
 Although they appear to be suspicious of each other, they both eventually start talking and become friends.

 Prabhu reveals to Althea how he worked at a call centre and hated his job.
-The only good thing about his workplace is it was located right opposite to his girlfriend, Sowmya's IT office.
+The only good thing about his workplace is that it is located opposite to his girlfriend, Sowmya's IT office.
 Sowmya was a highly educated but conservative, emotional young woman.
 When Sowmya needed money to get her visa to work in the States, Prabhu stole money from a sleeping stranger on the train and gave it to her.
 However, she married another man there, leaving Prabhu heartbroken.
 When he learnt that the man he stole from, died of a heart attack, Prabhu started to blame himself and became depressed.
-He almost committed suicide at the Taramani railway station, but is saved by a railway policeman, who later became his good friend.
+He almost committed suicide at the Taramani railway station, but was saved by a railway policeman, who later became his good friend.